 Caseload tags filter dashboard data for school administrators, allowing both coaches and evaluators to focus on the performance of the particular staff they support.

-Note: this feature must be enabled by your Customer Success Manager.
+Note: this feature must be enabled by your Implementation Manager.
 If you're uncertain whether this setting is enabled, please submit a support request.

 How do caseloads work?

 First up, you need to assign tags to staff members.
 A common example would be to assign a tag to each staff member for every subject they teach.
 So Tom Sawyer might have the tag 'Math' as he is a teacher in the Math department.